YenPhan1708/AIChatBot_TeamE/README.md

 **Branch Structure and Workflow**
 This repository follows a structured branching strategy to manage development, testing, and deployment in a Scrum environment.
 Below is an overview of the branches and their roles:

-**Feature Branches:**
+**feature branches:**
 - Used by individual  for assigned tasks from scrum master.
-- Created from main for new work, where initial development and commits occur.
+- Created from develop branch for new work, where initial development and commits occur.
-- Merged into staging after completion via pull request (PR) with code review.
+- Merged into main after completion via pull request (PR) with code review & test.

-**staging:**
+**develop:**
 - Integration branch for combining feature branches.
 - Used for preliminary reviews, integration checks, and basic testing (e.g., unit tests).
 - Developers ensure features work together before moving to test.